min2ha/ukwa-site/content/target/55853/index.en.md

   "subject": "UK General Election 2017"
 }

-# 38 Degrees: DUPs views have no place in our government

 A petition to the Conservative government to not negotiate a pact with the DUP after the 2017 General Election result.